obsidiansystems/ledger-app-tezos/README.md

-To use these apps, you must be sure to have [up-to-date firmware](https://support.ledgerwallet.com/hc/en-us/articles/360002731113) on the Ledger.
-This code was tested with version 1.4.2.
+To use these apps, you must be sure to have [up-to-date firmware](https://support.ledgerwallet.com/hc/en-us/articles/360002731113) on the Ledger Nano S. This code was tested with version 1.4.2.
 Please use the Ledger's tools, including their [Chrome app](https://www.ledgerwallet.com/apps/manager), to do this.
 Note that you can't talk to the Ledger OS itself while a Ledger app is running.